1975 Rugby League World Cup

-No final was held, with Australia being deemed the champions by virtue of finishing on top of the table with England coming in second.

 Teams

 Venues

 14 venues across the five competing countries hosted games of the 1975 Rugby League World Cup.
 Wales used their own home venue at Swansea, but also played home games in England in both Salford and Warrington.
 England also played a 'home' game against Wales at Lang Park in Brisbane, Australia.

+Warm-up games

+The teams arranged a number of warm-up games against local opposition during the World Championship, detailed below.